Sergio-Al/flutter-bloc-product-management/lib/presentation/blocs/auth/AUTH_BLOC_GUIDE.md

 ## 📦 What Was Created

 Complete BLoC implementation for authentication following the BLoC pattern with clean separation of events, states, and business logic.
+Now uses use cases for better separation of concerns and testability.

 ## 📁 Files Created